-You’ll need the following documents to open an account:
+|You’ll usually need the following documents to open a Swedish bank account¹:|

 It’s recommended that you get your personnummer before trying to open a bank account to make the process a bit easier.

-Sweden has very strict guidelines on opening bank accounts.
-Due to anti-terrorism and anti-money laundering policies, many banks don't offer the option to open an account online.
-While many banks offer a Mobile BankingID, which is an e-identification for smartphones and tablets that you can use for internet and mobile banking, including while you’re abroad, you’ll still need to open a bank account in person before obtaining your mobile BankingID.
+While many banks offer online opening with Mobile BankID³, which is an e-identification for smartphones and tablets that you can use for internet and mobile banking, including while you’re abroad, you’ll still need to open a bank account in person before obtaining your mobile banking ID.

 There are a variety of well-known banks to choose from within Sweden.
 Although the banking system tends to be complicated, it can actually serve as a blessing in disguise for expats by narrowing down the options available for your personal banking needs.

 Luckily, there are multiple financial institutions with proven rapport with expats.
 With the proper documentation, they should provide you with a relatively simple process for opening a personal account.